graphprotocol/uniswap-subgraph/README.md

     - And `(tokenDeposited - tokenWithdrawn) * tokenPrice = totalTokensInEth`
     - Current Liquidity profit is:
         - `profit = totalWithdrawable - totalEth - totalTokensInEth`

+Currently only the top 50 coins have decimals incorporated into values.
+This is because not all uniswap exchanges created have proper ERC-20 interfaces, and calling decimals fails.
+So with dynamic contracts, we had to opt for hardcoding in the top 50 exchanges by volume.
+The others have tokens represented as the full large number. (i.e. 123456789123456789 instead of 1.23456789123456789).
+We are tracking this issue here: https://github.com/graphprotocol/graph-node/issues/892

 ## Queries
 Below are a few ways to show how to query the uniswap-subgraph for data.
 The queries show most of the information that is queryable, but there are many other filtering options that can be used, just check out the [querying api](https://thegraph.com/docs/graphql-api).
 These queries can be used locally or in The Graph Explorer playground.